ariscript/multiserver/README.md

 > The most pragmatic and efficient way to orchestrate multiple Minecraft servers.

-MultiServer is an app that allows for easy management of minecraft servers.
+MultiServer is an app that allows for easy management of Minecraft servers.
 Each server can be of different versions and/or different modding/plugin platforms.

 ## Installation